fadion/aria/README.md

 ## Functions

-Aria treats functions them as first class, like any sane language should.
+Aria treats functions as first class, like any sane language should.
 It checks all the boxes: they can be passed to variables, as arguments to other functions, and as elements to data structures.
 The only thing missing for the moment are closures, meaning that a function within a function can't access the parent's variables.
 This doesn't allow for some interesting techniques like currying, but I'm working on it.

 ```swift
 let add = fn x, y